olmallet81/URT/README.md

 - The first wrapper as shown in ./URT/R/example1.R has been written using R6 classes, and behaves the same way as under C++.
 As for the Python wrapper, URT C++ classes name followed by *_d* are for double precision and followed by *_f* are for single precision (example: *OLS_d* and *OLS_f* for C++ class *OLS*).
 However, as R real variables are double precision by default the difference in term of performance between double precision classes and single precision classes will be smaller than under C++ or under Python.

-- The second wrapper as shown ./URT/R/example2.R has been written as Rcpp functions of the C++ classes as the performance of the first one is pretty poor because of wrapping with R6 classes.
+- The second wrapper as shown ./URT/R/example2.R has been written as Rcpp functions of the C++ classes as the performance of the first wrapper is pretty poor because of the use of R6 classes.
 These functions offer better performance but less flexibility.
 These function's names are:

     - *OLSreg_d()* and *OLSreg_f()* for OLS regression
     - *ADFtest_d()* and *ADFtest_f()* for the Augmented Dickey-Fuller test